jsxcad/JSxCAD/README.md

 ## JSxCAD

-## Computed Aided Design

-> Unstable - DO NOT USE
+## Unstable - DO NOT USE

-DO NOT USE

-(unless you read the following carefully)
+(... unless you read the following carefully ...)

 This fork of OpenJSCAD is in early development - many things are broken.